MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing

-Thus, instead of following the standard practice of converting the discretized equations into a matrix equation, methods such as the linearization scheme attempt to solve the discretized Richards equations iteratively.
-A few notable linearization scheme implementations include Bergamaschi and Putti \cite{bergamaschi1999mixed} and Pop et al. \cite{pop2004mixed}.
-In standard linearization schemes, a fixed linearization parameter $L$ is used for all time steps and discretized cells.
-However, choosing an appropriate static value of $L$ is not straightforward, as soil moisture content and pressure head exhibit strong spatiotemporal patterns.
-To addresss this drawback, Mitra and Pop \cite{mitra2019modified} modified the standard linearization scheme for solving 1-D nonlinear diffusion equations by allowing $L$ to be adaptive with respect to space and time.
-More recently, Albuja and Avila \cite{albuja2021family} modified the Newton-type scheme and proposed a new linearization scheme for solving the 1-D Richards equation with guaranteed global convergence.
-Nevertheless, some of the existing adaptive linearization schemes have been reported to be suffered from numerical oscillations \cite{casulli2010nested}.
-And so far, no adaptive linearization scheme has been established for solving the 3-D Richards equation.
+Instead of following the standard practice of converting the discretized equation into a matrix equation, a fixed-point iteration scheme solves the discretized Richards equations iteratively.
+Some of the notable fixed-point iteration schemes include \citet{bergamaschi1999mixed} and \citet{zeidler2013nonlinear}.
+In standard fixed-point iteration schemes, a static parameter $\tau$ is used for all time steps and discretized cells.
+However, choosing an appropriate $\tau$ value is not straightforward, as soil moisture content and pressure head can exhibit strong spatiotemporal variations.
+For instance, \citet{zhu2019improved} reported that, when a large static parameter $\tau$ is chosen, the discretized Richards equation could become ill-posed.
+To address this drawback, \citet{amrein2019adaptive} proposed a fully adaptive fixed-point iteration scheme based on the Galerkin method to solve 2-D semilinear elliptic equations by finding the optimal mesh refinements for fixed $\tau$ at each iteration.
+Nevertheless, some of the existing adaptive fixed-point iteration schemes have been reported to suffer from numerical oscillations \citep{casulli2010nested}.
+So far, no fully adaptive fixed-point iteration scheme has been established for solving the 3-D Richards equation.